-- Your notes should be a reflection of what you observed over four weeks or more.
-It should not be copied from books or the Internet. - Try to use the new terms that have been introduced in Student handout #1 (For e.g.: See the italicized words in the above interaction map) - If you think that your data is not enough, continue the observations for a few more weeks.
+Your notes should be a reflection of what you observed over four weeks or more.
+It should not be copied from books or the Internet.

+Try to use the new terms that have been introduced in Student Handout #1 (For example, see the italicised words in the above interaction map)

+If you think that your data is not enough, continue the observations for a few more weeks.